amirmasoudabdol/Bilbo/docs/selection-strategies.md

 # Selection Strategies

 Two primary built-in selection strategies are Random Selection and Significant Selection.
 While the former algorithm flips a coin for accepting each submission, the latter mimics the publication bias phenomena.
-Besides these two strategies, more elaborate selection strategies can be deployed at Journal.
+Besides these two strategies, more elaborate selection strategies can be deployed at the Journal.
 In this section we list a few of the available strategies.

 ## Free Selection

-With free selection method, Journal does not impose any restriction during the reviewing process and every submission applied for the review is going to be accepted.
+With free selection method, the Journal does not impose any restriction during the reviewing process and every submission applied for the review is going to be accepted.
 This strategy is suitable for cases where we are interested in the intact population of the publications rather.

 !!! journal "Free Selection"
 	```json